 About Roshan

 I work at the intersection of people, systems, and responsibility.
-I care about how communities are formed, how organizations function, and whether the structures we rely on genuinely serve the people within them.
+I care about how communities are formed, how organizations function, and whether the structures we rely on serve the people within them well.

 Life